SQL Server Functions Interview Questions and Answers

 CREATE/ALTER FUNCTION <FUNCTIONNAME> (@<PARAM><DATATYPE> [SIZE].....)
 RETURNS @<TABLE VAR> TABLE (<COLUMN DEFINITIONS>) [WITH <FUNCTION ATTRIBUTES>] AS BEGIN <FUNCTION BODY> RETURN END

-Now let’s understand the differences between Inline Table Valued functions and Multi-statement Table-Valued functions
+Differences between Inline Table-Valued functions and Multi-statement Table-Valued functions

 Reason for improved performance of an inline table-valued function:

-What are the differences between functions and procedures?
+What are the differences between functions and procedures in SQL Server?

 Stored Procedures are pre-compiled objects which are compiled for the first time and its compiled format is saved which executes (compiled code) whenever it is called.
 But Function is compiled and executed every time when it is called.